ibexa/documentation-user/docs/content_management/content_model.md

 ## Content model in summary

-**content types:**
+**Content types:**

-- A content type defines fields that a content item will be composed of.
+- A content type defines fields that a content item is composed of.
 - Every field is modeled after a field type which defines the kind of data it contains.

 **Content items:**